etrepum/mb-2014-spring-intro/01-tools/README.md

 window.
 This should put a screenshot on your desktop.
 Go to http://imgur.com/ ("imager") and upload the screenshot and come up to the board and write the URL down so we can all check it out!

+> The students really loved this exercise, so much so that at least
+> two thirds of the class decided to keep working on it during the
+> break!
+> We did not get to the imgur part.
+I'm going to repeat this exercise
+> in day 2 with a little more demonstration, and we'll upload the
+> screenshots to their GitHub pages repos instead.

 GitHub
 ======